g3rwy/Openforce/README.md

 ## TODO
 - Find other way to apply Chromatic Abberation on moving Stars (current one is screen space shader and because of this my UI would need to be inside CanvasLayer)
+- Make better title sprite, this one is only placeholder